BadIdeaFactory/corporate/documents/operating.md

 "Yar" and "Nar" are considered valid alternatives to "Aye" and "Nay" during voice votes.

-A role call vote can take place instead if the Secretary of Lore or the meeting chair deems it necessary in order to properly tally a vote.
+A role call vote can take place instead if the Keeper of Lore or the meeting chair deems it necessary in order to properly tally a vote.